Jax Taylor Enjoys A Boys Trip As Brittany Cartwright Visits Kentucky

 Hours prior, Jax Taylor told fans, “Boys trip to #breckenridge has been an amazing success!
 Love you guys @twschwa @tomsandoval1 #pumprules #skitrip #ski.”

 Jax Taylor has been traveling like crazy lately.
-In addition to his recent boys trip in Colorado, he recently traveled to New York City and before that, he visited San Diego, California.
+In addition to his recent boys trip in Colorado, he recently traveled to New York City, and before that, he visited San Diego, California.
 Meanwhile, Cartwright spent time in Los Angeles earlier this month with her co-stars and attended the iHeart Radio Music Awards before sharing a photo from her family’s farm in Kentucky.

 Jax Taylor and Brittany Cartwright began dating in early 2015 after he cut ties with former girlfriends Carmen Dickman and Tiffany Matthews, who he was juggling during an earlier season of Vanderpump Rules.

-Throughout their time on Vanderpump Rules, Jax Taylor and Brittany Cartwright have exposed private moments of their relationship on the show, some of which have been good and others that have been tense.
+Throughout their time on Vanderpump Rules, Jax Taylor and Brittany Cartwright have shared private moments of their relationship on the show, some of which have been good and others that have been tense.
 For instance, at the beginning of Season 5, Taylor claimed to have walked in on Kristen Doute engaging in a sexual moment with his girlfriend, which she denied.

 Around the time Season 5 began, Radar Online shared a report claiming Jax Taylor and Brittany Cartwright had landed their own spinoff series, which would follow the couple to Kentucky, where Cartwright’s family resides.